jjahr/ffmpeg-droplet/README.md

 ffmpeg-droplet
 ==============

+Convert videos:

+* For upload to Instagram,
+* For upload to Youtube,
+* For upload to Facebook,
-Convert videos for upload to Instagram, Youtube, Facebook, Vine, and HTML5 (MP4, WEBM, OGV)
+* For upload to Vine,
+* For embedding with HTML5 <video> (MP4, WEBM, OGV)

-REQUIRES: Xcode and FFMPEG.
+* To animated GIF

+REQUIRES: Xcode, FFMPEG, ImageMagick.

 Getting Started:
 ==============